codeigniter4/CodeIgniter4/user_guide_src/source/general/configuration.rst

 CodeIgniter makes it simple and painless to set Environment Variables by using a “dotenv” file.
 The term comes from the file name, which starts with a dot before the text “env”.

-CodeIgniter expects **.env** to be at the root of your project alongside the ``system`` and ``app`` directories.
+CodeIgniter expects **.env** to be at the root of your project alongside the ``system`` and ``app`` directories and you is able to change the name of .env file if you need manipulate a multiples applications connected with a single core system but with different environments at ``app/Config/Constants.php``.
 There is a template file distributed with CodeIgniter that’s located at the project root named **env** (Notice there’s no dot (**.**) at the start?).
 It has a large collection of variables your project might use that have been assigned empty, dummy, or default values.
 You can use this file as a starting place for your